Arts and Disability Connect announcement for round one 2022

 HK Ní Shioradáin is a composer from Dublin.
 HK will work with mentor Emer Landers to expand their practice as a composer, focusing on music technology and making connections in the industry.

-Lane Shipsey Palmer is a film-maker and visual artist based in Cork.
+Lane Shipsey is a film-maker and visual artist based in Cork.
 Lane will work with mentor Ángel Luis Gonzáles.
 The mentorship will focus on critiquing and refining a collection of linked photographs, connecting with curators and exploring exhibition opportunities.

 Niamh Gibbons is a visual artist from Co Mayo.
 Working with mentor Lisa Crown, Niamh will focus on developing her professional arts practice.